RICHARD ALAN (DICK) MEIER, FAIA (1934-)

 1966 - The Arch and Esther Dotson House, aka the Cooper-Meier House, 246 Updike Road, Ithaca NY.
 Designed for one of Meier's professors and his wife during Meier's last year at Cornell.
 The Dotsons were among the earliest in the area to experiment with solar panels.
 After Esther Dotson died in 2009, it was sold in 2010 to Ronald and Shelley Cooper.
 Renovated by architects Jake Rudin and Erin Pellegrino who added a gallery space in the former barn area.

 1966 - The Harold and Beatrice Renfield House Expansion, 125 Pleasant Hill Road, Chester NJ.
-Interior design by Beatrice's friend Elaine Lustig Cohen, who recommended Meier to the Renfields.
-Starting with a 1930s country house bought in 1960, the property has had several additions, as evidenced by the different rooflines above.
+Interior design by Beatrice's friend Elaine Lustig Cohen, who recommended Meier.
+Starting with a 1930s country house bought in 1960, the property has had several additions.
 Appeared in Architectural Record, December 1968.
 Sold in 1992 to Alexander and Ann Marie Vella.
-For sale in 2021.
+For sale in 2021-2022.

-1967 - The Frederick I. and Carole Smith House, 16 Shennamere Road, Darien CT.
+1967 - The Frederick (Fred) Inman Smith III and Carole Smith House, 16 Shennamere Road, Darien CT.
 Built by Ernest Rau.
-Soon after the house was completed, the Smiths divorced.
-Won a AIA National Honor Award in 1968; 1968 AIA New England Award; 1968 AIANY Merit Award.
-Featured in the Architectural Record Houses of 1968.
+Soon after the house was completed, the Smiths divorced and Carole got the house.
+Won a 1968 AIA National Honor Award; 1968 AIA New England Award; 1968 AIANY Merit Award.
+Featured in the Architectural Record Houses 1968.
 When Carole Smith later married Herrick Littlefield, Meier added 300 sf to the master suite and closets.
 Deeded to son Charles (Chuck) Smith who rented it for years.
-Deeded in 2021 to Fred I. Smith IV.
+Deeded in 2021 to Fred Inman Smith IV.
 Bottom three photos by Jesse Neider.

 1967 - The David L. and Anita V. Hoffman House, 185 Georgica Road, East Hampton NY.
 Commissioned 1966.
 Featured in Architectural Record Houses of 1969; Architectural Record Vacation Houses of 1970.
 Built by William Lynch.
 A 3000 sf addition was designed in the 1990s by architects Peter Stamberg and Paul Aferiat.
 Deeded to Anita Hoffman, still owner as of 2019.
 Bottom two photos by Ezra Stoller/ESTO.